sadafzakria/App_Dev2_Project/README.md

 **12. Reports and Analysis:**
    - Generate financial charts and analysis.

-**13. Finance Form**
+**13. Finance Form:**
    - Fill out a questionnaire about current financial transactions

 **14. Support/Help Center:**
    - Contact support.

 **15. Logout:**
     - Option to log out of the app.